Albrtito/ObsidianNotes/02 - Atomic/20240820 - 201355 - Port scanning with Nmap.md

 + packet is dropped = **scan is longer**
 + packet is rejected = **look at the package trace for an unreachable port (ICMP error code)**

+## Scan status and optimisation
+Scans can take a long time, to see the status of the scan there are several methods:
++ Press space bar to see the status at that exact moment
++ Use the `--stats-every=<number>s|m` flag to show stats every some number of seconds|minutes

+For optimising the scans I have found the following command base: